Join us for 35+ breakout sessions and all-conference sessions featuring

 The Heart of HECA is a HECA conference tradition in which members share ideas and have open dialogue surrounding important topics that we as IECs face in our profession.
 This year we will be going into breakout rooms so that we maintain active participation in a small group setting.
 What better way to kick off the conference than to connect with one another and truly experience what HECA is all about?!

 Envision an exciting, live, business-building round table that focuses on ways to support each other in a new world of college consulting.
-Join us as moderators foster a spirit of community and collaboration with ideas from you and other attendees to help scale your business to new levels.
-This round table discussion will feature conversation pieces on the most popular business apps, how other IECs have made a pivot during the pandemic and business building tips.
+Join us to foster a spirit of community and collaboration with ideas from you and other attendees to help bring your business to new levels.
+This round table discussion will feature breakout conversation on the most popular business apps, how other IECs have made a pivot during the pandemic and business building tips.
 It’s unscripted, open for all practice levels, engaging and guaranteed to leave you energized.

 *session recordings will be available for registered participants until May 31, 2021*